 RI: Why did you decide to do this?

-Mevorach: The heroin epidemic certainly isn’t new and we have been covering it in news1010 wins logo content for a long time.
+Mevorach: The heroin epidemic certainly isn’t new and we have been covering it in news content for a long time.
 Yet, with all of that talk and coverage about heroin, the epidemic is still growing.
 What is different now, I think, is that we are near the tipping point between talking about heroin addiction and taking substantial proactive steps to deal with it.
 With our reach of more than two million listeners, I felt the time was right to try and make that happen.
 When we first discussed taking this on, I did think there was a risk of people turning their radios off because they didn’t want to hear about the problem in such a substantial and consistent manner.
 However, once we saw where the story was taking us, I had zero percent doubt that it was the right thing for us to do.

 RI: What did you discover?